UMD: A Globally Connected University

 - Credit approval: You will work with your EA and academic advisors prior to departing for study abroad to have your courses evaluated and approved for applicability to your degree.
 This is called the study abroad course pre-approval process.
 These approvals will be documented on the Study Abroad Course Pre-Approval Form (SACA), where your advisors will indicate the amount of credit and any UMD course equivalents that apply.

 - Credit evaluation: Upon completion of your study abroad program, your academic record will be forwarded to your EA advisor for evaluation.
 Your EA advisor will determine the amount of eligible credit and submit to the registrar for posting to your degree.
 Please note that it can take up to 3 months after the completion of your study abroad semester for these credits to post to your record, depending on when the transcript is received from your host university/program.
 It is your responsibility to ensure that your study abroad transcript is received at Education Abroad.
 Transcripts sent to the UMD registrar will not be evaluated or forwarded automatically to Education Abroad.

 - Retroactive credit approval: If you miss the EA application deadline but would still like to participate on an Affiliate Program or an Other Approved Program, you may consider the retroactive credit approval process.
 This means that EA cannot guarantee your transfer of credits before you go abroad and you will participate in study abroad as an independent student.
 If you are going on a fall or spring semester program, you must take a leave of absence at UMD for the semester you will go abroad and apply for re-enrollment upon return.
 Even though we cannot formally guarantee credits if it is past the deadline, you are encouraged to speak with your EA and academic advisors so you are informed about how studying abroad will impact your 4-year plan.
-The retroactive credit approval process is as follows:
+Review the steps for the retroactive process.

 Types of Credit